Sex and Desire During Menopause - Redesigning Intimacy for a Changing Body

 2. Topical Estrogen Therapy

 Treatments that deliver estrogen directly to the vagina (vaginal tablets, creams, rings) are highly effective for vaginal atrophy and dryness.
 Unlike systemic hormone replacement therapy (HRT), topical application has minimal systemic effects and can be safely used by most women.
+Results typically take 4 to 6 weeks to appear, so it is important not to discontinue prematurely.
 Consult a gynecologist.

 3. Broaden the Definition of Sex